anaseto/gruid/README.md

-As gruid only provides a few map generation algorithms, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides map generation algorithms too, though its representations of maps is different.
+As gruid only provides a few map generation algorithms, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides map generation algorithms too, though its representation of maps is different.